Regularity of unconstrained $p$-harmonic maps from curved domain and application to critical $p$-Laplace systems

-In a second part, we will specialize to the case $p=n$ and study the regularity of continuous solutions to systems $|\lap_{n,g} u|\aleq |\g u|^n$.
+In a second part, we study the regularity of continuous solutions to systems $|\lap_{p,g} u|\aleq |\g u|^p$.
 We will show that such solutions are Hölder-continuous where $g$ is uniformly close to a constant matrix and $C^{1,\alpha}$ when $g$ is Hölder-continuous.
 This result can be seen as a generalization of \cite[Section 3]{hardt1987} or \cite[Theorem 2.3]{mou1996} to the case where the domain metric $g$ has low regularity.
 Furthermore, our proof is direct in the sense that it does not use an approximation argument by solutions of a regularized system.
-Following the same strategy as for \cref{th:reg_pharm_curved_domain}, we obtain the following result, see \cref{th:reg_nLap_critical} for a precise statement:
+Following the same strategy as for \cref{th:reg_pharm_curved_domain}, we obtain the following result in the case $p=n$, see \cref{th:reg_nLap_critical} for a precise statement:

 \begin{theorem} Let $g$ be a $L^\infty$-metric on $\overline{\B}$ satisfying \eqref{eq:Linfty_g}-\eqref{hyp:g_unif_close_constant} and fix $\Gamma>0$.
-There exists $\alpha\in(0,1)$ and $\kappa>0$ depending only on $n,N,\lambda,\Lambda,\Gamma$ such that the following holds.
+There exists $\gamma\in(0,1)$ and $\kappa>0$ depending only on $n,N,\lambda,\Lambda,\Gamma$ such that the following holds.
 Consider any map $u\in W^{1,n}\cap C^0(\B;\R^N)$ solution to $|\lap_{g,n}u|\leq \Gamma |\g u|^n$.
 Then $u$ satisfies the following properties: \begin{enumerate} \item It holds $u\in C^{0,\gamma}_{\loc}(\B;\R^N)$. \item If $g$ is a $C^{0,\beta}$-metric, then $u\in C^{1,\gamma}_{\loc}(\B;\R^N)$. \end{enumerate} \end{theorem}